 We took the trailer and found a lovely campsite and settled in.

 Tom was a mad keen fisherman and Jess loved the waves.
 Blissful.
 Peaceful.
 Tom had his first real fishing rod – a huge surf rod given to him by Trish’s Dad Gompa Neil.
 Jess was mad keen on gymnastics and swimming back then.
-Game drives were not as exciting – let’s go back to the beach! – but when I let them drive they were thrilled again.
+Game drives were not as exciting – let’s go back to the beach! – but when I let them drive the kombi they were thrilled again.
 Such an easy-to-please stage of their lives!

 While the gillie unties knots and baits up, the fisherman dreams of big catches: C’mon gillie, move it up already!